Goldschläger

-Goldschläger is a Swiss cinnamon schnapps (43.5% alcohol by volume or 87 proof; originally it was 53.5% alcohol or 107 proof), a liqueur with very thin, yet visible flakes of 24-karat gold floating in it.
-The actual amount of gold has been measured at approximately 13 mg in a one-litre bottle.
-As of July 2025, this amounts to €1.20/US$1.40 on the international gold market.
+Goldschläger is a Goldwasser-style schnapps (originally 53.5% alcohol, or 107 proof; now 43.5% alcohol by volume, or 87 proof) originally produced in Switzerland.
+It is a cinnamon-flavored liqueur with very thin, visible flakes of 24-karat gold floating in it.
+The actual amount of gold (which has no taste or flavour) has been measured at approximately 13 mg per one-liter bottle of Goldschläger.
+As of 4 September 2026, this amounts to €1.56/US$1.83 on the international gold market per one liter bottle of Goldschläger.

-Goldschläger has its origins in goldwasser, a gold-infused liqueur first created in Poland in 1606.
-The German word Goldschläger ("gold beater") refers to the profession of gold leaf makers who beat bars of gold into extremely thin sheets.
-The Goldschläger brand was introduced in Switzerland in the 1990s and quickly peaked in popularity as a shots drink throughout the '90s, before being overtaken in popularity by Jägermeister and eventually cocktails.
-In the 1990s, the brand was acquired by British company Diageo, which moved production to Italy, but eventually returned to Switzerland.
-In November 2018, Diageo sold Goldschläger as part of a 19-brand portfolio of spirits brands to the New Orleans–based U.S. distiller Sazerac Company in a $550 million deal.
+Goldschläger has its origins in Danziger Goldwasser, a gold-infused liqueur first created in Poland in 1606.
+The German word Goldschläger ("gold-beater") refers to the profession of gold-leaf makers who would beat bars of high karat, very soft gold into extraordinarily fragile, thin sheets called "gold leaf".

+The Goldschläger brand was introduced in 1993.
+It quickly peaked in popularity as a shot drink throughout the '90s, before being overtaken in popularity by Jägermeister, and eventually cocktails.
+In the 1990s, the brand was acquired by British company Diageo, which moved production to Italy, but eventually returned to Switzerland in around 2008 (during this time period, production was associated with Global Brands).
+In the early 2000s, Goldschläger experienced a dip in popularity.

+In 2018 Diageo began exploring splitting its brands up, and in November 2018, Diageo sold Goldschläger as part of a 19-brand portfolio of spirits brands to the New Orleans–based U.S. distiller Sazerac Company in a $550 million deal.
 Production was moved to Montreal.
 In 2023, Sazerac re-released the original high proof version, named Goldschläger 107.

-While the Sazerac Company does not publish an ingredients list, elsewhere it is reported to be made of a neutral grain spirit, cinnamon, herbs, and spices.
+While the Sazerac Company does not publish an ingredients list, elsewhere it is reported to be made of a neutral grain spirit flavored with cinnamon, herbs, and spices.
 It is recommended to be served neat, chilled, over ice (chilling may reduce the burning quality and enhance its refreshing nature), or in cocktails.